 The issue: Stormwater is often a costly nuisance

 Rain seems like a free resource, but more often it becomes a costly nuisance for communities and property owners when it overflows sewers, floods streets and ruins basements.
-More frequent and intense storms due to climate change will only exacerbate problems stemming from the region’s aging water infrastructure.
-While maintaining existing “grey” infrastructure – pipes and pumps – is vitally important, building new isn’t always the most cost-effective option.
-To best manage large volumes of rain, the Chicago region needs to repair outdated grey infrastructure, build new systems where appropriate, and integrate relatively inexpensive “green” infrastructure – such as rain barrels, rain gardens, green roofs, and permeable paving – into building and property management practices.
+More frequent and intense storms due to climate change will only exacerbate problems stemming from the region’s aging wet weather infrastructure and increasing amounts of impervious surfaces.
+While maintaining existing “grey” infrastructure—pipes and pumps—is vitally important, building new isn’t always the most cost-effective option.
+To best manage large volumes of rain, the Chicago region needs to repair outdated grey infrastructure, build new systems where appropriate and integrate approaches to “green” infrastructure—such as rain barrels, rain gardens, green roofs, and permeable paving—into building and property management practices.

 MPC adds value to community development and fiscal management by assisting municipalities with integrating both grey and green infrastructure into cost-effective stormwater management plans and implementing these strategies to manage rain where it falls.
 MPC also identifies and advocates for the most appropriate revenue streams to finance these capital investments.
-Through these efforts, MPC is helping the region lessen the negative effects of stormwater, improve returns on infrastructure investments and leverage the community development and water supply management benefits of green infrastructure.
+Through these efforts, MPC is helping the region lessen the negative effects of stormwater, improve returns on infrastructure investments and leverage the community development and water supply benefits of sound stormwater management practices.

 The benefits: Solutions at every scale

 Managing stormwater isn’t just a local challenge.
 Communities need more flexible state and federal resources to support innovative on-the-ground practices, as well as local property owners willing to be part of the solution.
 That’s why MPC is developing solutions at every scale.